What is Amani?

 Amani Children’s Home is a not-for-profit residential and educational program for children in Mto wa Mbu, Tanzania.
 Amani seeks to provide safe housing, nutritious food, quality education and healthy socialization for orphans and children of unable parents.

 Amani is an independent children’s home formed from the combination of two preexisting children’s homes: “Watato Care Kigongoni Orphanage” and a second program formerly under management of The Disciples of Jesus Christ Church.
 This children’s home originally was home to four boys and six girls.
 Today, over forty children from ages 3 to 14 call Amani home.
 Children here are from diverse ethnic and religious backgrounds.
 Many children have parents who died from HIV/AIDS, and though the children are healthy themselves they have suffered much poverty and hardship during their lives.

-The Amani Foundation is a 501(c)3 charity based in America which aids in the management of Amani Children’s Home and fundraises on its behalf.
+The Amani Foundation (formerly listed as Amani Orphanage) is a 501(c)3 charity based in America which aids in the management of Amani Children’s Home and fundraises on its behalf.

 The Amani Foundation seeks to not only keep children from the streets, but to also enrich their lives and lead them to becoming active and engaged citizens upon reaching adulthood.
 Our Tanzanian full-time staff and management take care of all the children’s needs; they are a team comprised of professional cooks, house mothers and fathers, accountants, IT technicians, agricultural experts, clergy and teachers that have come together to be the community that raises these children.
 The Amani Foundation staff in America are all unpaid volunteers so to avoid unnecessary overhead costs.